 I ask that your submission has not been published on any other writing platform, aside from personal blogs and websites, until after the issue has been published.

-Dear Movies is an unfunded side-project run by a team of one.
-As such I am currently unable to pay contributors and all submissions are purely voluntary.
+Dear Movies is an unfunded side-project, edited and designed by a team of one (it's all just me!).
+This means I am currently unable to pay contributors and all submissions are entirely voluntary.
 Any money made from issue sales goes straight back into the next issue.
-Where possible contributors will receive a copy of the zine, and of course you'll get my huge appreciation.
+Where possible contributors will receive either a free or reduced-price copy of the zine as a small token of my thanks!